goblint/analyzer/README.md

     opam install ocamlfind camomile batteries cil xml-light

-to install the latest versions of the dependencies.
+to install the latest versions of the dependencies for the current user.
 After that you can build goblint:

     git clone https://github.com/goblint/analyzer.git